Reforming Research Assessment

 Panelists:

-- Professor Elisa Reis member of the Brazilian Academy of Sciences
+- Prof. Elisa Reis, member of the Brazilian Academy of Sciences, and IPSP

-- Senior Policy Analyst Carthage Smith from Technology and Innovation (OECD)
+- Dr. Carthage Smith, Senior Policy Analyst, Technology and Innovation (OECD)

 12 noon